VincenzoLaSpesa/qr-filetransfer-cpp/README.md

 ### Completed features
 -   Serve a single file and close ( desktop to mobile)
 -   Serve a single file and keep the server open ( desktop to mobile)
+-   Upload a file ( from mobile to desktop)

 ### TODO ( in order of importance)
--   Doxigen
--   Make the command line interface usable
+-   Less logging on stdout
 -   Specify a custom port
--   Upload a file ( from mobile to desktop)
+-   Get interface names instead of just interfaces addresses
 -   Serve an entire folder (recursively)
+-   Better handling for "post" requests
 -   Create a GUI with (probably) FLTK
 -   Store/load settings